bogom15/BVNK/README.md

 # 💳 Hosted Payment Page (HPP) – Sandbox React App

 This is a modern React application built with Vite and TypeScript for simulating a hosted payment flow using BVNK's sandbox API.
-The UI matches the Figma design spec and handles quote acceptance, currency selection, crypto payment details, and expiry states.

 ---